 Intellectual capitalist is a manager who gets things done and promotes intellectual activity in the organisation or the team.
 This is done to support human centered development, organizational ways of working and relationships with customers.
 The human, structural and customer centric focus is a winning formula in any company that values its success in terms of intellectual capital.
 Therefore we can call a manager who owns and invests his or her intellectual capital an intellectual capitalist.

 Intellectual capital is really like virtual money.
 You can make more of it by learning, interacting, contracting with partners who create value -and you can spend it to invest in your company or project.

 In fact by spending this kind of a resource on a good cause and results you actually gain more and do not loose your own baseline assets in the bargain.
 Basically you shape the “diamonds” of intellectual capital by accomplishing tasks that generate desired value.
 It is a win win for all contributors.
 You can also loose intellectual capital by making poor choises, bad products and destroying good relationships.

 Intellectual capital is a brand value that is fragile and hard to grasp – both as a concept and as a resource to be quantified.
 But when you have adopted a way of nailing it down and measuring it’s growth you can use that to leverage and grow your company.
-Then we can say that – congratulations, you are on your way of becoming a top intellectual capitalist.
+Then we can say that you are on your way to growth with intellectual capital.